bmhang/wireless-conference-guide/README.md

 To run the experiment, execute `LA_INFR.sh` on the node you designated the Experiment Controller.

 Results will be generated in the home folder of the Experiment Controller, e.g. `~/BEOF/tmp`.
 There will be a file for every Zotac node in the experiment.
-Each file will be named based on the hardware address of the node's first wireless interface.
+Each file will be named based on the hardware address of the node's `wlan0` interface.
 Be sure to save these results before swapping the experiment out or they will be lost.

 ## Other Notes